nanoscamdb/NanoScamDB/README.md

-# Ethereum Scam Database
+# Nano Currency Scam Database

-*An open-source database to keep track of all the current ethereum scams*
+*An open-source database to keep track of all the current nano (xrb) currency scams*

 ## Usage